tagion/hibon_spec/Hash_invariant_Binary_Object_Notation.md

 4. The size of a BINARY can be zero or more

-5. UTC is in UNIX ...

-6. The size of BIGUINT must be a multiple of 4 bytes
+5. STD is standard time counted as the total 100nsecs from midnight, January 1st, 1 A.D.
+UTC. and is stored as i64

-7. The size of BIGINT must be a multiple of 4 bytes plus one of the signed
+6. The size of BIGINT must be a multiple of 4 bytes plus one of the signed

 8. The last byte in BIGINT format is the sign byte